-SCENARIO #2 – SETTING THE MAXIMUM GUEST LIST SIZE FIRST
+SCENARIO #2 – FIRST SETTING THE MAXIMUM NUMBER OF GUESTS

 So, What is the Best Way to Estimate Wedding Cost Based on Number of Guests?

-As you can see from the two scenarios above, whichever way you choose to start from – budget first or guest list first, you’ll still arrive at the same correct answer.
-Use any method that feels comfortable to you to estimate your wedding budget.
+As you can see from the two scenarios above, whichever way you choose to start from – make a budget first or set a guest count first, you’ll still arrive at the same correct answer.
+Use any method that feels comfortable for you to estimate your wedding budget.
 There’s no right or wrong way, or order – both methods are correct; so use the one that you like.